Your Guide to a Weekend in the Hamptons

 amber waves farm

 When it comes to dining in the Hamptons, there’s no shortage of coastal spots to indulge in.
-Here are some must-visit restaurants in the Hamptons to elevate your weekend getaway:
+These are the spots that locals and regulars book way in advance, and for good reason:

 hamptons bostwicks